How to prepare a valid planning application

 What is a valid planning application?

 A valid planning application has all the information we need to assess it.
-If any information is missing, your application will be made 'invalid' until you take further action.
+If any information is missing or wrong, your application will be made 'invalid' until you make the necessary updates.
 This slows down the application process, so it's best to carefully check what you need to submit so that you can get your application right the first time.

 What do you need to submit with your planning application?